Great Lakes - PGDM & PGPM Admissions 2026

 (i).
 Learn important properties of logarithm are as:

 (ii).
-Some Common mistakes done by students while applying properties of logarithm which should be avoided:
+Some common mistakes done by students while applying properties of logarithms which should be avoided:

 (iii).
-Apply the concept of logarithm in the questions where number of digits are asked.
+Apply the concept of logarithm in questions where the number of digits is asked.

 8. Geometry and Mensuration